Food Security Hub

 The Food Security Hub is a critical component of Preble Street’s low-barrier social work programs.
 When basic needs are met, employment services, housing, and/or connection to health services become the next step.

-Using a production and delivery model to address food insecurity in Maine, the Food Security Hub currently serves 26 towns in southern Maine and prepares 2,000 hot nourishing meals per day distributing them to:
+Using a production and delivery model to address food insecurity in Maine, the Food Security Hub currently distributes hot, nourishing meals to partners across Southern Maine including:

 • Boys & Girls Club of Southern Maine